 Please submit your application preferably in English.
 Applications in Finnish and Swedish, however, are also welcomed.

-Timetable for decision making
+Timetable for decision-making

 Short-listed candidates will be invited to an interview.
+Interviews are organised online on Wednesday 11th of November 2020.

 For further information on the doctoral student positions, please contact Iro Särkkä, Planning Officer, Doctoral School in Humanities and Social Sciences, at email@example.com, Tel: +358 2941 24815.